DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Managed connectors and built-in operations

-The most significant improvement is that the single-tenant service makes more popular managed connectors also available as built-in operations.
-For example, you can use built-in operations for Azure Service Bus, Azure Event Hubs, SQL, and others.
+The most significant improvement is that the single-tenant service makes more popular managed connectors available as built-in operations.
+For example, you can use built-in operations for Azure Service Bus, Azure Event Hubs, SQL, and many others.
 Meanwhile, the managed connector versions are still available and continue to work.

-The connections that you create using built-in operations are called built-in connections, or service provider connections.
+The connections that you create using Azure Service-based built-in operations are called built-in connections, or service provider-based connections.
 Built-in operations and their connections run locally in the same process that runs your workflows.
-Both are hosted on the redesigned Logic Apps runtime.
+Both are hosted on the redesigned Azure Logic Apps runtime.
 In contrast, managed connections, or API connections, are created and run separately as Azure resources, which you deploy using ARM templates.
 As a result, built-in operations and their connections provide better performance due to their proximity to your workflows.
 This design also works well with deployment pipelines because the service provider connections are packaged into the same build artifact.

-In Visual Studio Code, when you use the designer to develop or make changes to your workflows, the Logic Apps engine automatically generates any necessary connection metadata in your project's connections.json file.
+In Visual Studio Code, when you use the designer to develop or make changes to your workflows, the single-tenant Azure Logic Apps engine automatically generates any necessary connection metadata in your project's connections.json file.
 The following sections describe the three kinds of connections that you can create in your workflows.
 Each connection type has a different JSON structure, which is important to understand because endpoints change when you move between environments.

 Service provider connections